raspberrypilearning/cd-beginner-html-css-sushi/en/step_11.md

 How about making the menu change to to tell you which page you are on?
 This part won't be in the stylesheet.

 - Start with the homepage.
-Go to the index.html file.
-In the list, remove the link tags before and after the word "Home", so that the **list item** for the homepage is just text in between `<li> </li>` tags, like this: `<li>Home</li>`.
+Go to the `index.html` file.
+In the list, remove the link tags before and after the word `Home`, so that the **list item** for the homepage is just text in between `<li> </li>` tags, like this: `<li>Home</li>`.

 - Now go to each of your other files, and do the same thing, each time removing the link tags for the page you are editing.
-So, for example, on the music.html file, I've removed the link tags in the "Music" **list item**, and so on.
+So, for example, on the `music.html` file, I've removed the link tags in the `Music` list item, and so on.

 ```html
     <header>